CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Does the device need to be WLAN or Bluetooth enabled, or is a wired connection sufficient?
 The use of wireless technologies is associated with higher security risks than the connection via cable.
 Radio-based solutions therefore usually require additional security measures.
 + Does the device support the encryption of printer communication?
-If the information to be printed is transmitted via a network, it should be prevented that it can be read or changed.
+If the information to be printed is transmitted over a network, it should be prevented that it can be read or changed.
 Therefore, network protocols should be used to support encryption of the information.
 An example of this is the Internet Printing Protocol (IPP) in conjunction with SSL (Secure Sockets Layer) or TLS (Transport Layer Security).
 + Can the device be integrated into an existing IEEE 802.1X environment?
 IEEE 802.1X enables the authentication of the terminals on the network.
 This protects against IT systems being operated unauthorized on the LAN.